Fiscal Distress — Schools

 • Director of Education and Workforce

-• The three appointed members are to be named within 15 days of the declaration of a fiscal emergency.
-The commission will include women and at least one African-American or Hispanic if those minorities comprise 20% of the district student population.
+• Three appointed members are to be identified within 15 days of the declaration of a fiscal emergency.
+The commission will include women and at least one African-American or Hispanic if those minorities compose 20% of the district student population.

 Basic Responsibilities of the Commission

-• To achieve the above goals, the commission could assume any powers of the school board it considers necessary, including those related to personnel, curriculum and legal issues.
+• To achieve the above goals, the commission may assume any powers of the school board it considers necessary, including those related to personnel, curriculum, and legal issues.

 • Require the school district board to establish monthly levels of expenditures and obligations consistent with the recovery plan.
 If necessary, restructure or refinance outstanding district debt during fiscal emergency once a levy is passed.